renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Information provided mainly in debug log level.

-## eagerGlobalExtends

-By default, Renovate resolves and merges `globalExtends` presets _after_ other global config.

-But if you set `eagerGlobalExtends` to `true`, then Renovate will resolve and merge `globalExtends` presets _before_ the global config.

 ## encryptedWarning

 Use this if you want to stop supporting `encrypted` configuration capabilities but want to warn users first to migrate.